lighthouse-labs/css-exercises/exercise-1/CSS Exercise 1.md

 ## Find inspiration

 A quick Google image search for "newspaper design inspiration" led me to [this page](http://newspaperdesign.in/m/discussion?id=2134745%3ATopic%3A42622) about the design of the newspaper The National Post.
-Let's choose one of the pages displayed here and recrate it to the best of our abilities using HTML and CSS.
+Let's choose one of the pages displayed here and recreate it to the best of our abilities using HTML and CSS.
 How about this one?

 ![National Post spread](national-post-page.jpeg)

-I think that the "Post Sports" page on the right would provide a number of examples of common Web design challenges, so let's start there.
+I think that this would provide a number of examples of common Web design challenges, so let's start there.

 ## Rough it in